-Notes of jasmine, lavender, rose, sweet pea and bergamot are combined with strawberry and vanilla in this smooth and well-rounded blend of green and black teas.
+Notes of jasmine, lavender, sweet pea and bergamot are combined with strawberry and vanilla in this smooth and well-rounded blend of green and black teas.
 This tea evokes the beautiful florals that are a quintessential part of Victorian gardens.
 Enjoy this tea neat or with milk, hot or as an iced tea.
 Adding a touch of honey or sugar will enhance the sweet strawberry notes.

 THIS TEA CHANGED MY LIFE Review by Kayla

 This is probably one of the best things I have ever tasted in my life.
 It tastes like the essence of summer itself and the flavour of fresh strawberries really comes through beautifully.
 I have reached enlightenment.Posted on 2018-04-14